Steam Powered Giraffe: 2011-2012: San Diego Zoo, The 2¢ Show, and lineup changes

 In early 2011 the band released a single, "Honeybee", announcing that it would be on an upcoming second album.

-Erin Burke left Steam Powered Giraffe some time in early 2011 to pursue a career in acting.
+Erin Burke left Steam Powered Giraffe in January 2011 to pursue a career in acting.
 The group later re-released Album One in September 2011, removing Burke's vocals and replacing the track "I Am Not Alone" (which featured Burke as the lead singer) with "Ice Cream Parade".
-The original 2009 version of Album One would not be officially available again until 2017.
+According to the band, this change was made after the people who hired them for their San Diego Zoo performances suggested it.
+While not forced to comply, the band agreed in order to ensure the album sold at the zoo reflected the current lineup.
+The original 2009 version of Album One was re-released in 2017 with all of its original recordings intact, and included “Ice Cream Parade” from the 2011 edition as an extra added track.

-In May 2011, the band announced that they would be performing as part of the San Diego Zoo's "Nighttime Zoo", running from June through September; they would subsequently return for Nighttime Zoo in 2012 as well.
-During their initial few weeks at the zoo in 2011, San Diego musician Jesus Gonzalez—a friend of Jon Sprague—filled in as the band's backing musician in place of Michael Reed.
+In May 2011, the band announced that they would be performing as part of the San Diego Zoo's "Nighttime Zoo", running from June through September.
+They would return to perform for Nighttime Zoo again in 2012.

-The Bennett twins have stated that the intense repeated performance schedule of the San Diego Zoo shows—every day for 10 straight weeks— was "maddening", but was helpful in honing the group's discipline in live performance; they have also said that despite the exposure and popularity they afforded the group, the early zoo shows were "a poor version of the act", and did not represent their own vision for Steam Powered Giraffe going forward.

-In late 2011 the band released a "live" album entitled Live at the Globe of Yesterday's Tomorrow, with editing and crowd noise added over audio from sound stage recordings of the band.
-Three of the songs from these sound stage recordings would eventually be released as music videos on the band's YouTube channel, while the rest would eventually be released in May 2011 as part of a DVD entitled Steam Powered Giraffe: The DVD (and the Quest For the Eternal Harp of Golden Dreams).
+In May 2011 the band released a concert video on DVD and digital video entitled Steam Powered Giraffe and the Quest For the Eternal Harp of Golden Dreams).
+Later in 2011 the band released a "live" album entitled Live at the Globe of Yesterday's Tomorrow.
+This album used the song recordings from the Eternal Harp film, but featured newly recorded banter between tracks and humorous crowd sounds.

 Steam Powered Giraffe's second studio album, The 2¢ Show, was released in May 2012.

-On September 24, 2012, the band announced on their Tumblr page that Jon Sprague would no longer be a part of the group.
-On October 1, it was announced that Sam Luke, then the group's drummer, would become the new robot in the band, "Hatchworth".
-On November 2, 2012, Hatchworth made his stage debut with the group at Youmacon in Detroit, Michigan, with Mike Buxbaum of A City Serene filling in on drums.
+On September 24, 2012, the band announced on their social media pages that Jon Sprague would no longer be a part of the group.
+On October 1, it was announced that Sam Luke, then the group's drummer, would become a new robot in the band called "Hatchworth".
+On November 2, 2012, Hatchworth made his stage debut with the group at Youmacon in Detroit, Michigan, with Mike Buxbaum of the band A City Serene filling in on drums.
 Matthew Elton Smith was later named as the group's new official drummer.